Date and time

 The author of 17 books and over 75 international journal papers, he has won £25m in research income, levered in £61m for university initiatives, and supervised successfully 28 PhD students.

-He has given over 300 talks worldwide on cities and planning issues & has advised governments across the globe on city development.
+& has advised governments across the globe on city development.
 He has been a Visiting Professor at Berkeley California, Hong Kong, Shanghai, UNSW Sydney, Western Sydney, Guadalajara, Pretoria, Malta, Nijmegen, & Dublin.

 He is the founding Director of Newcastle City Futures, a successful civic ideas factory housed at Newcastle University 2014-19 linking research to societal & business needs that generated collaborative & innovative ideas for all sectors across the city and partnered 200 organisations.
 It levered in £33m for partners, facilitated the shaping & delivery of 35 innovation projects, & engaged 155k people.